lae/ansible-role-netbox/README.md

 default, Ansible will search your playbook's `templates/` directory for this.
 You can find an example in `examples/`.

+    netbox_napalm_enabled: false

+Toggle this to enable NAPALM integration in NetBox.
+You must define `NAPALM_USERNAME` and `NAPALM_PASSWORD` in the `netbox_config` variable to be able to use NAPALM.

 Example Playbook
 ----------------